 In the bottom-left corner of your screen, just under your health bar, you can see your different Blood Resonance points and slots available.
-To begin with, you can only gain a maximum of 3 Resonance points across any of the four blood types.
+To begin with, you can only gain a maximum of 3 Resonance points across any of the four classic blood types.
 So you can put all three points into one type, or split them up across multiple types.

 However, you can upgrade the total number of slots available to you by Diablerising opponents.
 Diablerie is when you interact with a knocked enemy in order to finish them off.
-Doing so heals you and also gives you an extra Resonance slot.
+Doing so heals you and also gives you an extra two Resonance slots.
 You can only get this through Diablerie - just shooting or meleeing them to death won't do the trick.

 By Diablerising multiple opponents you can upgrade your Resonance slots to a maximum of 7 - much better than the 3 you began the game with.
 However, bear in mind that you still can't put more than 3 slots in any particular Resonance type.
-Once again, I'd recommend you focus on upgrading two Blood Resonance types to full rather than splitting them up across all four colours.
+Once again, I'd recommend you focus on upgrading two Blood Resonance types to full rather than splitting them up across all the different colours.

 What is the best Blood Resonance type?

 There's no particular best Blood Resonance type to go for (aside from the incredibly useful one-off Potent Resonance), because it depends on your choice of Bloodhunt character.
 If you're a Vandal, for example, you'll have an edge in melee combat thanks to your damage reduction passive, so it makes sense to prioritise the Orange (Choleric) Resonance type.
 If you want to play a slightly more careful match, then Pink (Sanguine) is a great bet.

 Here are the two Blood Resonance types I'd recommend for each archetype:

 - Prowler: Pink, then Purple

 - Siren: Orange, then Teal